grommunio/grommunio-next/README.md

 If you want to say thank you or/and support active development of grommunio Web:

-- Add a [GitHub Star](https://github.com/grommunio/grommunio-web-2.0) to the project.
+- Add a [GitHub Star](https://github.com/grommunio/grommunio-next) to the project.
 - Tweet about grommunio Web.
 - Write interesting articles about the project on [Dev.to](https://dev.to/), [Medium](https://medium.com/), your personal blog or any medium you feel comfortable with.

-Together, we can make grommunio Web 2.0 better!
+Together, we can make grommunio Next better!

 ## Development